McShelby/hugo-theme-relearn/exampleSite/content/configuration/content/hidden/_index.en.md

 ## Hide from Crawlers

-To hide hidden pages from crawlers by removing links from the sitemap and rss feed, set `params.disableSearchHiddenPages=true`.
+To hide hidden pages from crawlers by removing links from the sitemap and rss feed, set `params.disableSeoHiddenPages=true`.

 ## Hide from Taxonomies